-- Caesars Palace – Just about all of the hotel rooms have been renovated in the past 5 years.
+- Caesars Palace – All of the hotel rooms have been renovated in the past 5 years.
 Stay in Augustus or Octavius is you want to be away from the casino.
 The Julius Tower puts you right in the middle of the casino.
 The Palace Tower is closest to the pools.
 Augustus is my personal favorite at this massive casino.

 - The Linq – The rooms are tiny but well put together.
 The small rooms don’t feel as claustrophobic as you might think for the size.
 The clean rooms, lively and large casino, and center strip location make this one of the best bargain hotels on the Vegas Strip.
 Upgrade to a suite for a separate bedroom and living room.

 - Bally’s – The rooms are relatively large for an older casino.
 The vintage-style rooms stand out from other Caesars Las Vegas hotel rooms.
-Overall, the rooms are nice for the price and the only real option if you’re staying at Bally’s.
+Overall, the rooms are nice for the relatively low prices.
 This casino is a good option for low rollers on the Vegas Strip.

-- Rio – The lone Caesars property off the Vegas Strip has all suites.
+- Rio – The lone Caesars Las Vegas property off the Vegas Strip has all suites.
 The casino feels old and hasn’t been renovated in a while.
-That said, it’s cheap for a large room.
-This is a good (well, nicely priced) option for groups just looking for a cheap place to crash.
+That said, it’s cheap for such a large room.
+This is a good option for groups just looking for a cheap place to crash.

 Visit this Caesars Las Vegas page for current discounts and package deals.